lrnv/Copulas.jl/docs/src/dependence_measures.md

 Although the copula is an object that summarizes completely the dependence structure of any random vector, it is an infinite dimensional object and the interpretation of its properties can be difficult when the dimension gets high.
 Therefore, the literature has come up with some quantification of the dependence structure that might be used as univariate summaries, of course imperfect, of certain properties of the copula at hand.

+!!! note "Unfinished work"
+    Unfortunately these dependence measures are not yet well-specified in the package and well implemented for all copula.
+Use with caution and consider looking at the implementation to be sure of what you get.

 ## Kendall's Tau

 > **Definition (Kendall' τ):** For a copula $C$ with a density $c$, Kendall's τ is defined as: